GarkGarcia/ikon/README.md

 ```

 ## Limitations
 There are two main limitations in this crate: both `ICNS` and `SVG` are not fully supported.
-Due to the use of external dependencies, this crate is not able to fully support the formal specifications of those two file formats.
+Due to the use of external dependencies, the author of this crate is not able to fully support the formal specifications of those two file formats.

-However, the coverage provided by this external dependencies should be enough for most use cases.
+However, the coverage provided by these external dependencies should be enough for most use cases.

 ### Supported Image Formats
 | Format | Supported?                                         |